-The Office of the Registrar publishes information about tuition and segregated fees for the fall and spring semesters in early August.
-Select the correct semeter and program, which in most cases will be Graduate or most Capstone Certificates.
+The UW-Madison Bursar's Office publishes information about tuition and segregated fees for the fall and spring semesters in early August.
+Select the correct semester and program, which in most cases will be Graduate or most Capstone Certificates.

 La Follette School Fellowships & Scholarships

 Students who apply to the La Follette School of Public Affairs by January 1 receive priority consideration for La Follette School fellowships.
 There is no separate application.
 The school’s Admissions Committee awards fellowships on a merit basis.
 La Follette can nominate applicants for the University of Wisconsin–Madison Graduate School Advanced Opportunity Fellowship.

 La Follette School fellowships provide tuition remission (in and out of state), health insurance, and a stipend during the student’s first year.
 In their second year at the La Follette School, fellows also receive a project assistantship (PAship) with a La Follette School faculty member.

 La Follette School faculty also occasionally hire project assistants tied to grant funding.
 The Student Services Office notifies current and incoming students about these positions via email.

 In addition, the La Follette School collaborates with several on- and off-campus partners that provide work experiences by funding PAships.
 All students who apply to the La Follette School by January 1 receive priority consideration for these PAships, which also provide tuition remission (in and out of state), health insurance, and a stipend.
 The following organizations employ or previously employed La Follette School students as project assistants.